Overview

 Call for Papers

-The workshop invites original research on the topics above.
-The workshop call focuses on will call for papers in three categories mentioned below.
+The workshop invites original research on the above mentioned topics in three categories.
 Each submission will be reviewed by domain experts according to the JCDL guidelines.

 - Long Papers: 6–8 pages (Excluding References)